learn-co-curriculum/hs-coding-club-html/README.md

 <img src="https://s3.amazonaws.com/after-school-assets/jimmy-fallon-edit-html.png" alt="edit as html" width="500px" align="middle">

-If you can't find that selection of the text, you can select the search icon in the top left corner of the Developer Tools.
+If you're using Chrome and you can't find that selection of the text, you can select the search icon in the top left corner of the Developer Tools.

 <img src="https://s3.amazonaws.com/after-school-assets/dev-tools-search.png">